 1. Do you find the work you’re doing meaningful?

 In order to feel motivated in the workplace, an employee has to find purpose in each task they’re doing.
 This question is great for understanding if the work you are assigning aligns with their expectations and desires.

 2. Would you recommend this organization as a place to work to a friend?

 Based on the common Net Promoter Score (NPS) survey, this question can help identify employee satisfaction.
 This is great when used in conjunction with other probing questions so you can get a more granular view of satisfaction.

 3. Are you are equipped with the tech tools you need to succeed?

 If you’re looking to evaluate your current tools or to make an investment in new technology, this is a great question to help you understand what is most useful for your team and what they feel will help your brand succeed.

 This question is insightful to management and their ability to communicate your brand’s objectives clearly.
-If a large number of employees state that their communication isn’t clear, it might be time to for management to have more one on one time with employees.
+If a large number of employees state that their communication isn’t clear, it might be time for management to have more one-on-one time with employees.

 Employees should always feel valued for the work they’re doing.
 Their work keeps your business running so it’s important you recognize them for that.